graphicore/varla-varfo/explorations/calibrate/index.md

 *Paraphrased from the [CSS-WG FAQ](https://wiki.csswg.org/faq#real-physical-lengths).*

-We should not protect authors from their own inability, instead teach them how to use these tools to achieve the best for their users.
+We should not protect authors from their inability, instead, teach them how to use these tools to achieve the best for their users.
 Also that the CSS-Reference-Pixel should be their default choice.